Skip to main content

 Does the invitation letter need to be in English or French?+

 If the letter is written in a language other than English or French, a certified translation must accompany the original.
-Officers process applications in English and French; they cannot assess a letter written in another language without a translation.
+If the translator is certified, they provide the translation; if not, the translation must be accompanied by an affidavit (a sworn statement of the translator's competence and the accuracy of the translation).
+Officers process applications in English and French and cannot assess a letter written in another language without a translation.

 🍁 Your Next Step